What to do

 - Service providers that enable residential transactions (such as rentals, leases, and home sales) including real estate agents, escrow agents, notaries, and title companies

-- Plumbers, electricians, exterminators, and others who provide services that are necessary to maintain the habitability, sanitation, and operation of residences and essential businesses (but not for cosmetic purposes)
+- Plumbers, electricians, exterminators, and others who provide services that are necessary to maintain the habitability, sanitation, and operation of residences and essential businesses

 - Businesses providing mailing and shipping services, including post office boxes